Christian Zionism: General

 Nor did traditional Catholic Christians support Christian Zionism.

+Following the Gaza genocide, some Christians critical of Christian Zionism published a book in which they decried the arguments of those who justified Israel's assault or remained silent.

 Catholic Church

 Pope Pius X: Theodor Herzl had an audience with Pope Pius X in 1904.
 The Pope explained that the Catholic Church could not theologically endorse Zionism and control of Holy Places in Jerusalem.

 The Catholic Church—the largest branch of Christians in the world—does not endorse the theological premises underlying millennialist Restorationism as propounded by dispensationalists and it has generally inveighed against the prospect of Jewish governance over Holy Places in Palestine which it deems of importance to Christianity.
 Theodor Herzl, the secular Jewish founder of modern political Zionism, had an audience in the Vatican with Pope Pius X in 1904, arranged by the Austrian Count Berthold Dominik Lippay, seeking out the position of the Catholic Church on Herzl's prospective project for the establishment of a Jewish state in Palestine.
 Pope Pius X stated "We cannot prevent the Jews from going to Jerusalem—but we could never sanction it.
 The soil of Jerusalem, if it was not always sacred, has been sanctified by the life of Jesus Christ.
 As the head of the Church I cannot tell you anything different.
 The Jews have not recognized our Lord, therefore we cannot recognize the Jewish people."
 After Herzl explained that his reasoning behind the project for the creation of a Jewish state was not a religious statement, but interest in secular land for national independence, Pope Pius X replied "Does it have to be Gerusalemme?"

 While it rejected a theological basis for Zionism outright, a major concern for the Holy See was the fate of the Holy Places which were associated with Jesus Christ if they should ever fall under the governance of such a state.
 By the mid-19th century, relations between the Vatican and Istanbul were fairly collegial; by that time, the Muslim Ottomans permitted the Vatican to work among the Arab Catholics in Palestine and they also permitted the Vatican to access the Holy Places quite freely so the status quo was already workable for them.
 Following the United Nations Partition Plan for Palestine, the Vatican advocated the position that Jerusalem should be treated as a separate "international city", as laid out in the encyclical Redemptoris nostri cruciatus.
 Until the Second Vatican Council, the Catholic Church was forthright in its international lobbying against Zionism (including the Catholic Church in the United States, because the United States had become Zionism's most powerful endorser).
 The State of Israel and the Holy See only established full diplomatic relations in 1993 and this was a recognition of political and civic reality, not a theological statement.
 In the 20th and 21st centuries, certain Catholic theologians such as André Villeneuve, Gary Anderson and Gavin D'Costa, have written in support of Christian Zionism, holding it to be a sign of God's fidelity.